cbmr-data/cbmr-data.github.io/esrum/source/usage/transfers/internal.rst

     ``rsync`` normally fails during the transfer, due not being able to write to the destination.

-If you run transfers without rate limits (include using `cp` or `mv` to copy/move data in or out of `/labs` folders), or if you run transfers with a total rate limit above 50 MB/s, then these will be terminated to prevent them from impacting other users of Esrum.
+If you run transfers without rate limits (include using `cp` or `mv`), or if you run transfers with a total rate limit above 50 MB/s, then these will be terminated to prevent them from impacting other users of Esrum.

-See :ref:`s_transfer_instruments` for more information.
+If you have an urgent need to transfer instrument data, or if the size of the data is so large that 50 MB/s (or roughly 6 hours per TB) is not feasible, then please :ref:`contact us <p_contact>`.

 *****************
  Troubleshooting